cran/textrecipes/tests/testthat/_snaps/tokenlist.md

       tokenlist_lemma(tokenlist(list(letters)))
     Condition
       Error in `tokenlist_lemma()`:
-      ! `lemma` attribute not avaliable.
+      !
+The `lemma` attribute is not available.

 # tokenlist_pos_filter works